NagiosEnterprises/nrpe/README.SSL.md

 Possible values are `0` to not allow ADH at all, `1` to allow ADH, and `2` to require ADH.
-The `2` should never be required, but it's there just in case it's needed, for whatever reason. `1` is currently the default, which allows older check_nrpe clients to connect using ADH.
-When all the clients are migrated to the newer version, it should be set to `0`.
+The `2` should never be required, but it's there just in case it's needed, for whatever reason. `1` is currently the default, which allows older check_nrpe plugins to connect using ADH.
+When all the plugins are migrated to the newer version, it should be set to `0`.
 In an upcoming version of NRPE, ADH will no longer be allowed at all.
 Note that if you use a `2` here, NRPE will override any `ssl_cipher_list` entries (below) to *only* allow ADH.